 Cryptographic authenticators used at AAL2 SHALL use approved cryptography.
-Authenticators procured by government agencies SHALL be validated to meet the requirements of FIPS 140 Level 1.
-Software-based authenticators that operate within the context of an operating system MAY, where applicable, attempt to detect compromise of the platform in which they are running (e.g., by malware) and SHOULD NOT complete the operation when such a compromise is detected.
-At least one authenticator used at AAL2 SHALL be replay resistant as described in Section 5.2.8.
+Authenticators procured by government agencies SHALL be validated to meet the requirements of FIPS

+539 140 Level 1.
+Software-based authenticators that operate within the context of an operating 540 system MAY, where applicable, attempt to detect compromise of the platform in which they 541 are running (e.g., by malware) and SHOULD NOT complete the operation when such a

+- compromise is detected.
+At least one authenticator used at AAL2 SHALL be replay resistant asdescribed - in Section 5.2.8.
 Authentication at AAL2 SHOULD demonstrate authentication intent from at least one authenticator as discussed in Section 5.2.9.

-Communication between the claimant and verifier (the primary channel in the case of an out-ofband authenticator) SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to MitM attacks.
+547 Communication between the claimant and verifier (the primary channel in the case of an out-548 of- band authenticator) SHALL be via an authenticated protected channel to provide 549 confidentiality of the authenticator output and resistance to MitM attacks.

-Verifiers operated by government agencies at AAL2 SHALL be validated to meet the requirements of FIPS 140 Level 1.
+- 550 Verifiers operated by government agencies at AAL2 SHALL be validated to meet the requirements of FIPS 140 Level 1.
+551 - 552

-When a device such a smartphone is used in the authentication process, the unlocking of that device (typically done using a PIN or biometric) SHALL NOT be considered one of the authentication factors.
-Generally, it is not possible for a verifier to know that the device had been locked or if the unlock process met the requirements for the relevant authenticator type.
+554 When a device such as a smartphone is used in the authentication process, the unlocking of that 555 device (typically done using a PIN or biometric) SHALL NOT be considered one of the authentication factors.
+Generally, it is not possible for a verifier to know that the device had 556 557 been locked or if the unlock process met the requirements for the relevant authenticator type.
+558

-When a biometric factor is used in authentication at AAL2, the performance requirements stated in Section 5.2.3 SHALL be met, and the verifier SHOULD make a determination that the biometric sensor and subsequent processing meet these requirements.
+559 When a biometric factor is used in authentication at AAL2, the performance requirements stated in Section 5.2.3 SHALL be met, and the verifier SHOULD make a determination that 560 the biometric sensor and subsequent processing meet these requirements.
+561 562